-But there are other, more creative ways to resolve this because some people just don’t like paying alimony.
+But there are other, more creative ways to resolve this because some payor spouses just don’t like making alimony payments.

-For example, sometimes people will trade alimony for equitable distribution.
+For example, sometimes people will trade alimony for equitable distribution in their case.
 Or do a lump sum alimony payment or an alimony buyout.
-There are four types of New Jersey Alimony (open duration, limited duration, rehabilitative and reimbursement) and you can read about them at the bottom of this page.
+There are four types of New Jersey Alimony (open duration - formerly known as permanent alimony, limited duration, rehabilitative alimony and reimbursement alimony) and you can read about them at the bottom of this page.

-The bottom line is there’s no such thing as "typical alimony."
+The bottom line is there’s no such thing as "typical alimony" payments.